-- 1. Serve at least four shifts, divided among at least two different missions, as Operations Section Chief, Plans Section Chief, Incident Commander, Division Supervisor, or Branch Chief.
-One of these shifts must be as IC.
-It is the responsibility of the individual IC to provide this documentation to the Board. - 2.
-Maintain ASRC FTL certification. - 3.
-Receive a favorable vote of the ASRC Board of Directors. - This recertification process does not preclude an IC being brought before the ASRC Board of Directors for review as needed, at any time. - 5.
-The review cycle period shall begin the first of January of the year following the IC's initial certification.
+- 1. Document a total of at least 6 incidents as a type II or I Incident Commander, for either missing persons or missing aircraft, during the three years immediately prior to the date of application for re-certification. - 2.
+The requirements for one incident may be fulfilled with 24 hours of category II continuing education. - 3.
+The requirements for two incidents may be fulfilled with40 hours of category I continuing education. - 4.
+Continuing education may only be used for a total of two shifts. - 5.
+Receive a favorable vote of the ASRC Board of Directors. - 6.
+This recertification process does not preclude an IC-I being brought before the ASRC Board of Directors for Review as needed, at any time. - 7.
+The review cycle period shall begin the first January of the year following the IC's initial certification.